pallpointben/comp20-bpall/security/README.md

+#README

+This is a security analysis of a classmate's mapchat project.

-# All aspects of this assignment have been implemented correctly.
+All aspects of this assignment have been implemented correctly.

-# I asked Anne Oursler a few questions about her code to complete this assignment, and we exchanged our code, but otherwise I did not collaborate with anyone.
+I asked Anne Oursler a few questions about her code to complete this assignment, and we exchanged our code, but otherwise I did not collaborate with anyone.

-# This assignment took me roughly 4 hours to complete.
+This assignment took me roughly 4 hours to complete.